ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 A compromised Administrator may collude with unauthorized parties.
 Within the extent of the granted access rights, the compromised Administrator may leak group configurations, change them in such a way that communications in the OSCORE groups do not attain the originally intended security level, or delete OSCORE groups altogether thus impeding their secure operation.

 When an Administrator is found compromised, the pertaining Access Tokens MUST be revoked by the Authorization Server.
-A possible way for the Authorization Server to notify the affected Group Managers about such revoked Acess Tokens is defined in {{I-D.ietf-ace-revoked-token-notification}}.
+A possible way for the Authorization Server to notify the affected Group Managers about such revoked Access Tokens is defined in {{I-D.ietf-ace-revoked-token-notification}}.

 # IANA Considerations # {#iana}